“What an amazing property! One of the best airbnb’s we have ever stayed in!” ~ Jess, USA

 Your first impression is of the sheer beauty of the estuary and the Kenepuru Sound.
 The sense of the isolation and wildness is accentuated by the wekas at your feet and the songs of bellbirds and Tuis.
 With glow worms and Moreporks at night you are easily able to feel your connection with the earth and stars.

-- Free luggage transfer from Torea Bay or Punga Cove
+- Free luggage transfers from Torea Bay (Punga Cove by arrangement, people transfers $50 per trip

 - Private swimming Beach